Modules

 ¶

-Convert a DataFrame to a numpy or CuPy array.
+Convert a one-hot DataFrame to a binary array.

 Parameters: